chadthecoder/cse570/labs/lab1/README.md

    * You should be able to add as many strings as you want to.
    * Run "make clean" and "make" to update the project.
    * Run "./lab1" to run the project.
-   * The dfa.out file will be changed according to the strings that are in the dfa.in file.
+   * The dfa.out file will be remade according to the strings in the dfa.in file.